cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

   });
 ```

 Here, we are saying that our commenters have _some_ kind of read permissions related to type `photos`, and then that they can both read and edit the `comment` field.
-We don't have to add any read permissions for the other fields, since  our commenter users automatically belong to the `everyone` group and receive those permissions too.
+We don't have to add any read permissions for the other fields, since every user automatically belongs to the `everyone` group and receives those permissions too.

-A commenter in this case is a user that belongs to the `github-writers` group.
 We could name this grant something different than `commenter-field-update` if we wanted.
 It's just a label.
 The real power of a grant is in making an association between a group of users and the permissions they have for the Card and its fields.
+A commenter in this case is a user that belongs to the `github-writers` group, which was already defined in the `static-model.js` for the `cardhost`.
+If you take a close look at the `static-model.js` for the `cardhost`, you will also see where we create the Mock User and assign them to the group.

 ### Success!

-We have achieved our goal!
-If you restart the server, you should be able to log in, open the Right Edge, and edit only the `comment` field:
+If you restart the server, you should be able to visit `http://localhost:4200/photos/1`, log in, open the Right Edge, and edit _only_ the `comment` field.
+You should not be able to create new Cards.

 ![screenshot showing the right edge and changes to the comment](/images/access-control-tutorial/finished.png)

+If you log out and refresh, the comment should be hidden.

 ### Alternative grants

 It's helpful to see some variations on grants and try them out in order to understand how they work.
-If we wanted the commenters to be more like admins who are able to view, create, edit, and delete the whole Card and all its field, we could have used something like this instead:
+For example, we wanted to have admins who are able to view, create, edit, and delete the whole Card, we could have used something like this instead:

 ```javascript
 factory.addResource('grants', 'photo-admin-update')